 Freelancers are virtually everywhere.
 There are so many jobs that can be adapted to this business model that the freelance industry has massively expanded.
 Freelancing seemingly popped out of nowhere and has since become a trillion-dollar industry that everyone is trying to break into.

 If you’re part of the up-and-coming Gen Z workforce, chances are good that you’re a freelancer.
-If you’re not a part of this generation but are still a freelancer or interested in some fun facts, stats, and trends about the freelance industry, you’re in the right place.
+If you’re not a part of this generation but are still a freelancer and interested in some fun facts, stats, and trends about the freelance industry or how to make money as a freelancer, you’re in the right place.

 Interesting Freelance Statistics

 - There are 57 million freelancers in the US.

 - 59% of responders in the United States were male freelancers.

 - 86% of freelancers typically work from home.

 - Content writing is one of the most popular freelancer occupations.